agile/neovim-configs/README.md

 * Create a minimal suite of viml configs I can use when/where nvim is not available.
 * Integrations for more languages
 * Host based overrides
-* PIN THE PLUGINS :P, it's like a timebomb right now as every time I touch plugins.lua, packer's going to sync up and apply the latest updates and some of these things are likely to have breaking changes I would much rather handle the upgrades manually or decide which things I'd be fine with riding on the edge.
 * Telescope extensions
   * https://github.com/pwntester/octo.nvim - edit/review GH issues/prs from nvim
   * https://github.com/softinio/scaladex.nvim - import/open packages from scaladex scala package index